s6juncheng/BERTMHC/README.md

 https://bertmhc.privacy.nlehd.de/

-At the moment the webserver is running with limited resource, therefore we have to limit the use (frequency of queries, input data size, etc.).
+You can submit maximum of 5k peptides for each query.
+The server might return error when overloaded.
 Please try again later if it does not work temporarily.
-We are preparing a more powerful GPU server to improve this.
+Please feel free to open a github issue if you think the server is not running properly.